tKidega/hello_world/README.md

 # hello_world
 default repository for my git
-Learning to use git hub as a vcs is fun. finally, i can start calling mysekf a web developer
+Learning to use git hub as a vcs is fun. finally, i can start calling myself a web developer